Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Introduction

 \section{Introduction}

 One of the most important issues in today's high energy physics is the calculation of Feynman amplitudes.
 Generally, Feynman amplitudes are expressed in terms of tensor integrals, that is, Feynman integrals with Lorentz indices.
-A widely used strategy to calculate tensor integrals is to first do a tensor reduction to write tensor integrals as linear combinations of scalar integrals, and then reduce the scalar integrals by using the integration-by-part (IBP) method \cite{Tkachov:1981wb,Chetyrkin:1981qh}.
+A widely used strategy to calculate tensor integrals is to first do a tensor reduction to write tensor integrals as linear combinations of scalar integrals, and then reduce the scalar integrals by using the integration-by-parts (IBP) method \cite{Tkachov:1981wb,Chetyrkin:1981qh,Laporta:2001dd}.

 For one-loop integrals, the tensor reduction can be implemented by the well-known Passarino-Veltman reduction \cite{Passarino:1978jh}.
 Multiloop tensor integrals can be reduced to scalar integrals by using the projector technique (see e.g. ref. \cite{Garland:2002ak}).
 Specifically, an amplitude is written as a linear combination of some tensor structures.
 The coefficient of a tensor structure is extracted by applying a projector to the amplitude.
 In practice, the tensor structures and the corresponding projectors are process-dependent.
 A general algorithm can be developed in principle.
 However, the calculation of the projectors for high-rank tensor integrals, which involves the inversion of a large matrix, is quite cumbersome.
+Recently, in refs. \cite{Chen:2019wyb,Peraro:2019cjj} it was shown that due to the four-dimensional nature of the external states the number of projectors could be much smaller by considering helicity amplitudes.
+These methods explicitly make use of the structures of the amplitudes for the process under consideration.
+Hence they break down for a general tensor integral.